A province-wide association of Collaborative Divorce professionals trained to help couples achieve fair and respectful divorce settlements

 They seek a respectful, efficient choice instead of divorce litigation.

-Members of Collaborative Divorce Alberta Association are highly trained Collaborative Divorce professionals helping divorcing couples to reach customized settlements through an out of court process that is both respectful and cost-effective.
+Members of the Collaborative Divorce Alberta Association (CDAA) are highly trained Collaborative Divorce professionals helping divorcing couples to reach customized settlements through an out of court process that is both respectful and cost-effective.

 Collaborative Divorce Alberta Association helps clients: